Call SelectQuote

 Get more from a Medicare Advantage plan.

 An alternative to Original Medicare, Medicare Advantage plans can be beneficial to many.
-Let SelectQuote help you figure out if they would be a good fit for you.
-It’s free and there’s no obligation to enroll.
+Let SelectQuote help you decide whether they would be a good fit for you.
+It’s free, and there’s no obligation to enroll.

 Medicare Advantage plans provide an alternative to Original Medicare (Part A and Part B).
-Medicare Advantage is also known as Medicare Part C. Offered by private health insurance companies that are approved by Medicare, Medicare Advantage plans are legally required to offer at least the same benefits as Original Medicare, but may include additional routine coverage.
+Medicare Advantage, also known as Medicare Part C, is offered by private health insurance companies approved by Medicare.
+Medicare Advantage plans are legally required to offer at least the same coverage as Original Medicare, but may include additional routine benefits.

 When you sign up for a Medicare Advantage plan, you’ll want to consider the different plan types.
 Medicare Advantage plan companies provide six different types of plans: